merantix-momentum/squirrel-core/README.md

 ```
 sphinx-build ./docs ./docs/build
 ```
+The command above will create all documentation pages under `./docs/build`.
-then open file `./docs/build/index.html` in your browser.
+To view the start page, open `./docs/build/index.html` in your browser.

 # Examples
 Check out the [Squirrel-datasets repository](https://github.com/merantix-momentum/squirrel-datasets-core/tree/main/examples) for open source and community-contributed examples of using Squirrel.